Noticias HC

 New drugs are available which have been demonstrated to be highly effective, with fewer side effects and which can be administered both orally and through skin patches.

-There is a group of patients who do not respond to these drugs, for these people we can offer intravesical Botox injections (these are given on an outpatient basis, with or without sedation, via cystoscopy in about 15 minutes) or percutaneous tibial nerve stimulation.
+There is a group of patients who do not respond to these drugs, for these people we can offer intravesical Neuromodulator injections (these are given on an outpatient basis, with or without sedation, via cystoscopy in about 15 minutes) or percutaneous tibial nerve stimulation.

 In summary it is obvious that correctly diagnosing the type of incontinence is critical in formulating the appropriate, individualised treatment plan for the patient, and therefore improving the patient’s quality of life.